Maria Kalesnikava: Arrest and repressions

 On 20 August, Alexander Konyuk, the Prosecutor General of Belarus, initiated criminal proceedings against the members of the Coordination Council under Article 361 of the Belarusian Criminal Code, on the grounds of attempting to seize state power and harming national security.

-On 12 September, Kalesnikava was transferred from Minsk to prison № 8 in Zhodino.
+On 12 September, Kalesnikava was transferred from Minsk to prison No. 8 in Zhodino.
 On 16 September, the Investigative Committee of Belarus charged Kalesnikava with "actions aimed at undermining Belarusian national security" using the media and the Internet.

 On 10 October 2020, Kalesnikava's attorney Aliaksandar Pylchanka announced that Lukashenko requested a meeting with her to discuss changes to the Constitution, to which she refused in an expression of solidarity with other imprisoned dissidents.
 On 8 November 2020, the press office of the Babaryka campaign announced that investigators had extended Kalesnikava's detention until 8 January 2021.

 On 6 January 2021, the Coordination Council announced that investigators had extended Kalesnikava's pre-trial detention until 8 March.
 She was transferred back to Minsk.
-In the end of the month, on January 27, the Investigative Committee refused to open a criminal case against law enforcement officers who threatened to kill her.
+In the end of the month, on 27 January, the Investigative Committee refused to open a criminal case against law enforcement officers who threatened to kill her.

 On 12 February, Kalesnikava and Maxim Znak were charged with "conspiracy to seize state power in an unconstitutional manner" and "establishing and leading an extremist organization".
 Her attorney Liudmila Kazak was stripped of her license to practice law on 19 February by the Belarus Ministry of Justice.
-On 9 March 2021, Viktar Babaryko's social media reported that Kalesnikava's pre-trial detention had been extended through 8 May.
+On 9 March 2021, Viktar Babaryka's social media reported that Kalesnikava's pre-trial detention had been extended through 8 May.
 Her attorney Illia Salei is under house arrest through 16 April.
 Final charges in May 2021 included three articles of the State Criminal Code.
 The defence refused all accusations and demanded to drop all charges due to absence of the event of a crime.
 The investigation and the trial were held behind closed doors, the accused were prohibited to study the case files.

-For a year, in detention, Kalesnikava was denied visitors and couldn’t meet her father.
+For a year, in detention, Kalesnikava was denied visitors and couldn't meet her father.
 According to Tatiana Kalesnikava, Maria wrote more than 150 letters per month while jailed, while no more than 20 were received by the addressees.
 The correspondences sent to her were heavily censored, as Kalesnikava received no more than 5% of letters written to her.
 She also was prohibited from getting a flute.
 A year without practice could forever ruin her mastery as a musician.